 Known for offering magnificent views across London, and actually looking pretty spectacular when viewed from street level too, I was excited to try out my London Eye experience.

-Fast Track Ticket
+Fast Track Ticket to the London Eye

 A Fast Track Ticket – normally retailing at £34.20 – allows you to whizz past the queues (which are very long) and board one of the 32 high-tech glass capsules more quickly.
 It also includes a 4 minute 4-D cinema experience afterwards – more about that later.
 If you’d rather pay the Standard Price and queue up, this starts at £21.20 with a range of choices of Standard tickets, but for an extra £9.00 I think paying for a Fast track ticket is worth it, especially once I’d seen the queues.

-London Eye gracefully rotating
+The London Eye gracefully rotating

 The capsules hold up to 25 people and it takes 30 minutes to rotate gracefully around the South Bank and view London in all its glory.
 We had less than 25 people in our capsule, giving us more room to take photos and not have to bash or elbow people out of the way as we try to get that supreme shot.